 My Reflections Of 2025

 Happy New Year!
-It is that time of year where people make new goals and reflect on the things that they achieved this year.
-Non-disabled people often will have big accomplishments and will try to do something bigger in the upcoming year but when you are disabled, it can be difficult to come up with things you achieved this year because you may not have done anything major.
-It is okay if you didn’t write a book this year or get a job promotion, and the only thing you did this year was survive it.
-Sometimes we have to really think about things we achieved this year, but everyone has accomplishments because it still counts even if they’re small.
-People sometimes get frustrated and think that they didn’t achieve anything this year, but you may have achieved more than you think.
-I didn’t achieve anything spectacular this year, but did have a couple of small wins that I am proud of.
+It is that time of year when people make new goals and reflect on the things that they achieved this year, so you can try to do better next year.
+Non-disabled people often will have big accomplishments, but when you are disabled, you often can’t achieve the things non-disabled people can and don’t have as big of accomplishments, because you may not have done anything major.
+It is okay if you didn’t write a book this year or get the job promotion you wanted, and the only thing you did this year was survive it.
+People sometimes get frustrated and think that they didn’t achieve anything this year, but if you really think about it, you probably have achieved more than you think.
+I didn’t achieve anything spectacular this year, but I did have a couple of small wins that I am proud of.
 What did I achieve in 2025?
 In this post, I am going to reflect on some of the things that happened in 2025.

 When you are disabled, sometimes it can be difficult to see your accomplishments because people often believe that you have to do something big for your successes to count.
-It is okay if you didn’t accomplish anything major this year, because small progress is still progress.
+It is okay if you didn’t accomplish anything major this year, because small accomplishments still count.
 Basic tasks can be difficult for disabled people, and if you learned how to do something independently that you used to need help with, you should be proud of yourself.
-Goals are very individualized, and it’s so important that we don’t compare ourselves to other people.
-Small accomplishments for non-disabled people can be big for a disabled person, and you should never feel bad for the things you achieved this year because someone else has done something bigger.
-Give yourself credit for all the small things you have to achieve the small goals before you can do something bigger.
-What things did you achieve in 2025?
-I don’t care how small you think your accomplishments are; I want to hear them in the comment below.
-If you liked this post, please leave a comment below and share it with your friends.
+Goals are very individualized, and it’s so important that we don’t compare ourselves to other people because even though your accomplishments may feel small, that doesn’t mean you shouldn’t be proud of them.

 Subscribe And Never Miss A Post